Chapter Four: Part 4—Alberta #5 (Anamnesis)

 With the spell broken, he looked in the last direction and with every hope he saw a structure, a structure of stone and wood.
 He had come across these on his travels, as his people worked towards the top of the world, but knew they came at a great cost.
 These were other peoples homes and land and they took that as their life.
 He never felt any connection to one place, a man with no material histories other than what he carried in his bones.

 He approached the building but saw nothing but broken straw on his way there.
 As he came to the structure he heard a sound he needed like air—a rush of water.
 Without concern for being discovered, he ran around the structure and saw a small stream.
 He pounced on it and began drinking in deep bursts.
-As the frenzy slowed his looked up at the sun and could see it was dropping in the sky.
+As the frenzy slowed he looked up at the sun and could see it was dropping in the sky.
 He looked back at the stream and could see all the beautiful rocks with sparkles and winding reds of time throughout them.
 He looked deeper and started removing rocks from the bed but just as quickly as he removed one, two more tumbled in place.
 He used both of his hands and with all his strength opened a crack in the bed and pulled a stone of a red he could only fully experience outside of vision.
 He was transfixed by it and lost time.

 Suddenly, a crack brought him back into his body and he saw the bed of rocks cascading out from under itself.
 He lept back and saw the earth being pulled into a raging river.
 He sprinted towards the structure but the ground gave out from under him and he was swallowed by the great river.
 He fought towards the light casting through the water, but as all went black he resigned and was swept away.

 His eyes opened and he found himself holding the red stone in front of his eyes.
 With recognition his gaze quickly swept around him, surveying the scene, and found himself behind the structure on the ground beside the stream.
 He looked at the sky and blue met orange and the sun was touching the horizon.
 He looked back at the structure and moved towards it.
 He looked through a small window hole and saw no movement or signs of life hung with death.
-He opened the door and it ripped up and he felt destiny in the room with him.
-It was a room 10 by 10 feet.
+He opened the door and it broken open and he felt destiny in the room with him.
+It was a room of 10 by 10 feet.
 He entered and the floor ached under him.
 He looked at the bed and saw bones.
 He looked to the other side of the room and saw a long shotgun in the corner with 7 shells beside it.

 He moved the bones and placed them in the back.
 He found a worn shovel and in the black of night he put them in the earth.
 Unable to see he rested on the bed and gave way to sleep.